 Step 4.
 Identify the Gap

-With a clearly defined picture of the composition of your current workforce, and the requirements of your future workforce, it’s time to identify the gap between them.
+With a clearly defined picture of the composition of your current workforce (see step 2), and the requirements of your future workforce (step 4), you need to identify the gap between them.
 The data you should compare includes, for example:

 - Skills and competencies